 Hard water is proven to reduce the life span of plumbing systems and continuously contributes to problems such as rust.
-Many plumbing industries know the secret to cleaning and avoiding hard water stains and damages, but they rarely inform their clients of the secret.
-At Elite Plumbing Services, we’re so confident in our services and advice, that we’re going to let you in on the secret all plumbing companies try to keep to themselves about hard water and water softeners.
+Many plumbing industries know the secret to cleaning and avoiding hard water stains and damage, but they rarely inform their clients of the secret.
+At Elite Plumbing Services, we’re so confident in our services and advice, that we’re going to let you in on the secret all plumbing companies try to keep to themselves about hard water and water softeners systems

 The Hard Truth About Hard Water

 Hard water is water that contains a high mineral content with items such as calcium and magnesium running through your water supply.
 It’s a very common occurrence with about three-fourths of homes in the United States having water that would be considered “hard.”

 While it’s generally safe for your body, it’s the plumbing components and surrounding surfaces that encounter the most trouble.
 Pipes, dishwashers, and faucets are typical victims of hard water damage and stains, as well as surfaces like glass, marble, and porcelain.
 Hard water deposits are alkaline, so an acid-based cleaner is usually the best way to clean them, but that isn’t always the case.
 Some surfaces require a gentler touch and some plumbing components require a little more.